Small Towns, Big Sounds: 6 Ways to Experience Live Music in Talbot County

 Big band concert under the pavilion at the Chesapeake Bay Maritime Museum in Talbot County, Maryland.

-Big band concert at the Chesapeake Bay Maritime Museum in St. Michaels
+Big Band Concert at the Chesapeake Bay Maritime Museum in St. Michaels

 Musicians playing in downtown Easton, Maryland.